 The Financial Aid Office will notify you of missing or incomplete requirements in your MyUH Services account, so be sure to log in and check your financial aid requirements regularly.

-To be eligible for state and institutional scholarships, students must submit the UH Common Scholarship Application annually.
+To be eligible for state and institutional scholarships, students must submit the University of Hawai’i Common Scholarship Application annually.

 Students are notified of any scholarship-specific requirements when they are selected.

-The deadline to submit the UH Common Scholarship Application is March 1st for the upcoming school year.
+The deadline to submit the University of Hawai’i Common Scholarship Application is March 1st for the upcoming school year.

 Grants and scholarships are automatically accepted on behalf of the student because they do not need to be repaid.
 Students who would like to accept loans must follow the instructions provided in the Federal Direct Subsidized and Unsubsidized Loans section of the Financial Aid Types web page.

-Hawai’i CC has a blanket consortium agreement with other UH campuses, which means that if the courses you are taking at other campuses are required for your degree, they will count toward your financial aid enrollment level, as long as you are also enrolled in at least one course at the home campus.
+Hawai’i CC has a blanket consortium agreement with other University of Hawai’i campuses, which means that if the courses you are taking at other campuses are required for your degree, they will count toward your financial aid enrollment level, as long as you are also enrolled in at least one course at the home campus.

-If you completely withdraw from the semester (official withdrawal) or fail to pass at least one class, the Financial Aid Office is required to determine the percentage of aid that you earned and return any unearned funds to the US Department of Education (US DOE).
-Withdrawing from classes or failing to pass courses may also impact your eligibility for future aid if you are not making Satisfactory Academic Progress (SAP) as a result.
+If you completely withdraw from the semester (official withdrawal) or fail to pass at least one class, the Financial Aid Office is required to determine the percentage of aid that you earned and return any unearned funds to the US Department of Education.
+Withdrawing from classes or failing to pass courses may also impact your eligibility for future aid if you are not making Satisfactory Academic Progress as a result.

 If you are a financial aid recipient who is planning to withdraw from courses, check with the Financial Aid Office first to make sure you understand any consequences of withdrawing.